Plugins

 (timestamptz, nullable), created_at (timestamptz, default now()).

 Enable RLS.
-Add select, insert, and update policies using `is_team_member()`
+Add a SELECT-only policy using `is_team_member()` scoped to

 ```sql